Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Methodology

-Since the above definition will be used for explicit filtering, we will require the kernel to be a smooth function.
-This is necessary because filtering must be accurate on general unstructured meshes and any discontinuity represented discretly may introduce errors (e.g. filter will not preserve constants).
-Additionally, the cut-off size of the kernels should vary smoothly with space and time and \(G\) must be at least \(C^1\) function of \(\ell_V\) and \(T_0\).
+where \(\gamma\) is a clipping or phase indicator function \citep{nikora2013, breugem2006} and is equal to 1 in the fluid and 0 in the solid phase.
+This definition leads to the same formula for space-time porosity as described in Appendix~\ref{s:classical_averaging}, i.e.\ \(\phi_{VT} = \sDAvg{1}\).
+Similarly, the superficial average and the space-time porosity \(\phi_{VT}\) are related to the intrinsic average denoted with \(\DAvg{\cdot}\)

-An additional requirement for both kernels is that they approach Dirac \(\delta\) function in the limit of vanishing filtering width.
-Therefore, special cases of filtering (spatial or time) can be recovered by setting appropriate values for \(T_0\) or \(\ell_V\).
-Thus, the derived double-filtering framework can be seen as a generalisation of both spatially and temporally averaged Navier-Stokes equations.
+This allows us to use the double-filtering framework as a generalisation of both spatially and temporally averaged Navier--Stokes equations.
 When \(\widehat{G}\) is assumed to be a spherical top-hat filter and \(T_0 = 0\), the standard volume averaging approach is recovered.
 Similarly, when \(\ell_V = 0\) and \(H\) is a top-hat filter, the (U)RANS-like average is obtained.